plotly/plotlyjs.jl-docs/julia/axes.md

         title_font=attr(size=18, family="Courier", color="crimson")
     )
 )
-# NOTE: The xaxis title is not repeated for each of the facets like it is in Python
+# TODO: The xaxis title is not repeated for each of the facets like it is in Python
 plot(df, x=:sepal_width, y=:sepal_length, facet_col=:species, mode="markers", kind="scatter", layout)
 ```